lautaroeberle/Polichess/README.md

 ## 🎯 Purpose

-PoliChess was developed to support schools or educational institutions that run chess tournaments.
-The system gives staff a way to:
+PoliChess was originally created for my high school as a solution to organize internal chess tournaments and manage student participation.
+The platform gives tournament coordinators a simple way to:
 - Create and manage tournaments
 - Monitor which students sign up
-- Share news related to chess events
+- Share news and updates about school chess events

 Students can register themselves, see upcoming events, and sign up to participate.